Private in-home dog training

-All private dog training sessions are held at your home at a time convenient to you.
-Private training is available between 11am and 8pm Monday to Friday.
-Once you are ready to arrange private training please contact firstname.lastname@example.org to book a suitable time and provide details of your dog’s problems.
+All private dog training and/or behaviour modification sessions are held at your home at a time convenient to you.
+Private training is available between 11am and 8pm weekdays and from 1pm on weekends.

-All private dog training starts with an initial assessment and training session which lasts up to 2 hours and costs $220.
-Dogs or people with special needs or serious behavioural problems may require one or more additional 1 hour training sessions.
-One hour follow up sessions, or initial sessions for pups up to 12 weeks cost $120 each.
+All private dog training starts with an initial assessment and training session which lasts up to 2 hours and costs $340.
+Dogs or people with special needs or dogs with serious behavioural problems may require one or more additional 1 or 2 hour training sessions.
+One hour follow up sessions cost $180 each.

-An initial consultation takes anywhere from 90 minutes to 2 hours, during which time we discuss what behavioural issues you have with your dog, what you would like to achieve from training, appropriate feeding and exercising your dog.
+An initial consultation takes up to 2 hours, during which time we discuss what behavioural issues you have with your dog, what you would like to achieve from training, appropriate feeding and exercising your dog.
 Dogs that do not exhibit any signs of aggression toward people or other dogs can usually be trained in basic pet dog obedience during the initial consultation, and any problem behaviours can be modified.

 Training and your dog learning happens very quickly, but you will need to practice regularly for several weeks in lots of different locations and circumstances to ensure your dog can do as you ask no matter what the situation.

-So you don’t feel quite so alone, following is a list of the most common behavioural problems I and other professional trainers are called in to help with:
+So you don’t feel quite so alone, following is a list of the most common behavioural problems I am called in to help with:

 - jumping up on people